pteich/configstruct/README.md

 Since v1.5.0 it is possible to define arguments that are also parsed into struct values.

+Starting with v1.6.0 parsing a config file is supported (YAML only for now).
+Use `WithYamlConfig(path)` option to pass a path to a YAML file that should be parsed.
+Values passed by flag or env will override values from the config file.

 ## Usage without commands
 ```Go
 // define a struct with tags for env name, cli flag and usage